imrulo/lat.eth/README.md

 - **[Interactive Visuals](visuals/)** - Charts and flowcharts

 ## Project Overview
-**LAT.ETH Cultural Defense Initiative** (led by imrulo.eth) is seeking funding from the ENS DAO to organize **20 interactive Latin dance workshops** in Serbia over 5 months, with integrated ENS ecosystem onboarding specifically designed to **advance ENS adoption among Latinos across the Balkans**.
-This pilot project in Serbia will establish a scalable model for expansion to Croatia, Bosnia, Montenegro, Albania, Macedonia, and Kosovo.
+**LAT.ETH Educational Initiative** (led by imrulo.eth) is seeking funding from the ENS DAO to organize **20 educational workshops** in Serbia over 5 months, combining blockchain education with engaging cultural activities specifically designed to **advance ENS adoption through learning**.
+This pilot project in Serbia will establish a scalable educational model for expansion to Croatia, Bosnia, Montenegro, Albania, North Macedonia, and Kosovo.

-## Cultural Mission
+## Educational Mission
 This is not just another ENS onboarding project.
-This is a **regional adoption initiative** that uses blockchain technology to:
+This is an **educational initiative** that uses engaging cultural activities to:
-- **Advance ENS adoption** among Latinos across the Balkans, starting with Serbia
+- **Advance ENS adoption** through blockchain education, starting with Serbia
-- **Preserve Spanish language** in the digital age
-- **Strengthen Latino identity** through web3 technology
+- **Teach blockchain technology** in an accessible, engaging way
-- **Connect Spanish speakers** to their cultural heritage
+- **Connect participants** to web3 technology through familiar cultural activities
-- **Create digital spaces** for Latino cultural expression
+- **Create educational spaces** for blockchain learning
-- **Defend cultural identity** against digital homogenization
+- **Make web3 technology accessible** to broader audiences
-- **Build regional networks** across Balkan countries
+- **Build sustainable learning communities** across Balkan countries

 ## Repository Structure
 ```